7 Cours

 ER helps improve writing.

+There is a well-established link between reading and writing.
 Basically, the more we read, the better we write.
 Exactly how this happens is still not understood (Kroll 2003) but the fact that it happens is well-documented (Hafiz and Tudor 1989) Commonsense would indicate that as we meet more language, more often, through reading, our language acquisition mechanism is primed to produce it in writing or speech when it is needed.
 (Hoey 2005).

 1. Introduction to Speech Communication